LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 double celsius;
 Scanner in;
 ```
 Specifically we are saying that `fahrenheit` and `celsius` are going to reference objects that are of type `double`.
+This means that if we were to try an assignment like `fahrenheit = "xyz"` the compiler would generate an error because `"xyz"` is a string and `fahrenheit` is supposed to be a double.
 The variable `in` will reference a Scanner object.
-This means that if we were to try an assignment like `fahrenheit = "xyz"` the compiler would generate an error because `"xyz"` is a string and `fahrenheit` is supposed to be a double.

 For Python programmers the following error is likely to be even more common.
-Suppose we forgot the declaration for `celsius` and instead left line 6 blank.
+Suppose we forgot the declaration for `celsius`.
 What would happen if we try to manually compile our programing using `javac TempConv.java` on the command line?

 ```bash
 TempConv.java:13: cannot find symbol